 Event Experience Details

-If you are staying at the hotel under the 3-Day rate, you can take the 3-Day shuttle to camp on Saturday morning, and back to the hotel on Saturday night.
-If you are not staying at the host hotel, parking is available at Harvest Park.
+If you are staying at the hotel under the 3-Day rate, you can take the 3-Day shuttle to camp on Sunday morning, and back to the hotel on Sunday evening.
+If you are not staying at the host hotel, either park in the Spectator Parking lot at Harriet Island or get dropped off at Harvest Park and picked up at Harriet Island.

 Here are a few miscellaneous items that many people forget: